 A “pinch point” is a source of persistent challenge, frustration, or where students just tend to get bogged down despite our best efforts.
 Every course has pinch points.
 To learn more, please visit our page Identifying and Responding to Pinch Points.

 You might consider graphing your quantitative responses on the Forward FOCUS.
-While you can view your responses within Moodle, below we highlight two ways you might visualize your responses by first downloading the responses into a spreadsheet and then creating charts.
+While you can view your responses within Moodle or Blackboard, below we highlight two ways you might visualize your responses by first downloading the responses into a spreadsheet and then creating charts.

 Ranking all quantitative responses.
 Professor Nick Tooker in Engineering shared his experiences and his anonymous student responses with the CTL.
 We generated this graph of all of his quantitative items (Questions 1-10, with modifications specific to course to assess the value of “group work” and “labs”), and he was able to see student responses in a new light.